ctsrc/cardgame/README.md

 Included in this repository are a few files relating to my development workspace for klondike; `workspace.bash`, `workspace.desktop` and `autothing.bash`.
-The first of those files is a bash script which when run will launch and arrange four terminals, each with a task of their own.
+The first of those files is a bash script made for use on Fedora 23, which when run will launch and arrange four terminals, each with a task of its own.
 The second is a [desktop entry file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) which will run the aforementioned script.

-The tasks mentioned for the four terminals are as follows:
+The tasks assigned to each of the four terminals are as follows:

 * Top left terminal opens `src/klondike.c` in `$EDITOR`.
 * Top right terminal opens `src/klondike.h` in `$EDITOR`.
 * Bottom left terminal runs your shell in the root of the klondike repository.
 * Bottom right terminal runs `autothing.bash` which we'll get back to.

-The development workspace script is made for use on Fedora 23.
 Additionally, for the workspace script and desktop entry file to work, the repository root must be at `$HOME/src/github.com/en90/klondike/`.
 If you choose to put the repository elsewhere, you must remember to edit those two files if you want to make use of them.

 The development workspace script depends on the 256 color multi-language version of rxvt-unicode known as `urxvt256c-ml`, because unlike `lxterminal`